spywhere/JavatarDoc/settings.rst

 Default settings should not be modified.
 However, you can copy the relevant settings into |J|'s user settings file.

 Some settings contain macro for special value such as Source Folder or Project Directory.
-The followings are all macro supported by |J|
+The followings are all macro supported by |J|...

  * Available anywhere
     * ``$project_dir``